ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/placeholders.md

 In the spirit of perceived performance and progressive enhancement, it's best practise in AMP to provide placeholders and fallbacks wherever possible.

-Some elements will even reward you for doing it by relaxing restrictions – for example, if you provide a placeholder for [`<amp-iframe>`](/docs/reference/components/amp-iframe.html#iframe-with-placeholder), it can be used near the top of the page (which won't work without).
+Some elements will even reward you for doing it by relaxing restrictions – for example, if you provide a placeholder for [`amp-iframe`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-iframe.md', locale=doc.locale).url.path}}#iframe-with-placeholder), it can be used near the top of the page (which won't work without).

 ## Placeholders